CreativeRusBear/Cryptocurrency-Pice-Dashboard-App/README.md

 ## Contributing

-I'm thanks all the people, that who contributed or who want to contribute to "Cryptocurrency Price Dashboard " project.
+I'm thanks all the people, that who contributed or who want to contribute to "Cryptocurrency Price Dashboard" project.

 If you want to contribute, make sure to read the [Contributing Guide](CONTRIBUTING.md) before making a pull request, thanks.